vitaly-t/pg-promise-demo/README.md

 * How to organize, initialize and use SQL files
 * Efficient diagnostics and errors reporting

-### Running the demo
+### Running the app

+This demo is mostly for you to look through its source code to understand its structure and the overall approach.
+It is also simple enough that running it isn't really necessary.

-If you want to run this application locally, all you need is to provide a test database, according to [its connection](https://github.com/vitaly-t/pg-promise-demo/blob/master/db/index.js#L29).
+However, if you do want to run this application locally, you need is to provide a test database, according to [its connection](https://github.com/vitaly-t/pg-promise-demo/blob/master/db/index.js#L29).

 Then you can start it with `node index.js`, and fire away URL commands in a browser,